Expand your organization into Croatia, even if you don’t have a Croatian entity

 Setting up a Croatia benefits system for your workforce can be difficult as a foreign organization.
 With the language and cultural differences, and a complicated, unique collection of employment laws, running a comprehensive and compliant benefits system can be very time-consuming

-At New Horizons, we specialize in establishing and running Croatian employee benefits systems.
+At Horizons, we specialize in establishing and running Croatian employee benefits systems.
 We’ll handle everything, using our extensive experience to ensure you are ready to commence operations in Croatia quickly and efficiently.